mdhall272/STraTUS/README.md

 It is primarily intended for those interested in exploring the structure of transmission tree space, and should not generally be used for phylodynamic inference.

 The script takes two compulsory arguments.
-The first should be the input tree in Newick format; it should binary and since no manipulation is performed by the script, should be exactly the tree of interest.
+The first should be the input tree in Newick format; it should be binary and since no manipulation is performed by the script, should be exactly the tree of interest.
 The second is simply a string identifying output files.

 The following optional arguments are currently mutually exclusive.
 At present the script cannot handle all these variations at once, but this will be implemented eventually.